openstack/monasca-persister/README.md

 Although the Persister isn't primarly a Web service it uses DropWizard which provides a nice Web appliction framework to expose an http endpoint that provides an interface through which metrics about the Persister can be queried as well as health status.

-The basic design of the Persister is to have one Kafka consumer publish to a Disruptor, https://github.com/LMAX-Exchange/disruptor, that has output processors that does batch writes to the Metrics and Alarms database.
+The basic design of the Persister is to have one Kafka consumer publish to a Disruptor, https://github.com/LMAX-Exchange/disruptor, that has output processors.
+The output processors use prepared batch statements to write to the Metrics and Alarms database.

 The number of output processors/threads in the Persister can be specified to scale to more messages.
 To horizontally scale and provide fault-tolerance any number of Persisters can be started as consumers from the the Message Queue.